FireworksProject/jfdi/README.md

 JFDI
 ====
-Just Fucking Do It.
+Just Fffing Do It.

 Getting Started
 ---------------
-This is the organized mess of technical debt we use to run our infrastructure.
+This is the organized mess of technical debt where we keep our devops stuff.
-It consists of devops code as well as some general system administration stuff.
-You should find just about anything you need for setting up servers and running our applications here.

-The idea is that this repository will be added as a Git Submodule to our application code repositories; like corkboard.git/, for example.

-The main use case is to provide a place for utility scripts used to set up and tear down virtual machines, both for local development and production deployment.
+The main use case is to provide a place for utility scripts for setting up and tearing down virtual machines.

-VirtualBox is a virtual machine hosting tool, and Vagrant is a virtual machine automation tool which makes working with VirtualBox a breeze.
+We use VirtualBox and Vagrant for running and managing virtual machines.

 Technology Stack
 ----------------
 The tech stack for the web development VM is designed for a Digital Ocean VPS.

-* Ubuntu Pricise 12.04 64bit
+* Ubuntu Precise 12.04 64bit

 Installing the Development Environment